 - Eagle – bold and decisive.

-There is much more detail to what each of these Bird personality types have and how they respond normally and under stress.
-For the sake of this writing I will just make mention of the instrument.
+There is much more detail to what each of these Bird personality types has and how they respond normally and under stress.
+For the sake of this writing, I will just make mention of the instrument.